There are often three pieces of information about pages displayed in search results to searchers in response to a search:

 How important are snippets to the search process?
 The authors of the patent tell us that:

-As efficient as a search engine may be, its value to a user may be limited by the manner in which the search engine provides a summary of search results to a user.
+As efficient as a search engine may be, its value to a user may be limited by how the search engine provides a summary of search results to a user.
 For instance, search engines generally provide summaries (sometimes referred to as “snippets”) of documents or websites located in response to a query.

-A user browses such summaries, and typically selects a link associated with a summary that best matches the search criteria to view the entire document or to navigate to the desired web page.
+A user browses such summaries and typically selects a link associated with a summary that best matches the search criteria to view the entire document or navigate to the desired web page.

 Summaries that provide too little information may not provide the user with sufficient information to identify relevant documents.
 In either case, such summaries are generally ineffective in aiding a user’s search for desired information.